 MEET JOEL SALIFU KANU - FOUNDER

-Bridge to a Better Life Founder, Joel Salifu Kanu was born and raised in Sierra Leone.
-Joel’s Mother was married around age 12, given by her family to Joel’s father, who was around 40 years old at that time.
+Bridge to a Better Life Founder, Joel Salifu Kanu was born and raised in Sierra Leone, Africa.
+Now a father of three kids and husband to wife Satta, Joel currently lives in the United States, Columbus, Ohio.
+He shares his story and founded Bridge out of a desire to help others.
+Joel’s mother was married around age 12, given by her family to Joel’s father, who was around 40 years old at that time.
 Joel’s father paid a small “bride prize” to the parents of his mother, a custom that still exists in many communities.
 She was his father’s fifth wife and all five wives lived in one house, each in a separate bedroom with their children and any family members who needed a place to live.
 Joel was the second oldest of seven kids born to his mother and in this household, his father had a total of 33 children.

 WHAT TRIGGERED THE PASSION